bones7242/spee.ch-js/README.md

-# spee.ch-backend
+# spee.ch (js)
-javascript backend for spee.ch
+this is a clone of spee.ch with a javascript backend

 ## how to use this repository
 * install the `lbry` daemon or app